wildstrawberry/SLWE_gram_schmidt/README.md

 # SLWE_gram_schmidt

-Sage code for computing the length of the gram-schmidt vectors of the error states.
+Sage code for computing the lengths of the Gram-Schmidt Orthogonalization of circulant matrices.
+For the purpose of https://eprint.iacr.org/2021/1093